 Stan Gilliam, Artist

-My self-published books, Characterology and The Highwayman, were printed in 2019 and are now available for purchase through this website.
-Both are 8.5 x 11 inches in size and printed on high-quality paper.
+My self-published books, Characterology (Vols.
+1 and 2) and The Highwayman, were printed in 2019 and 2020 and are now available for purchase through this website.
+They are are 8.5 x 11 inches in size and printed on high-quality paper.
 They were completely designed by me and produced by local printers.
 Each copy is autographed.

-Characterology is a series of faces based primarily on digital color photographs of various objects in my studio -- junk, wood scraps, old toys.
+Characterology 1 & 2 feature series of faces based primarily on digital color photographs of various objects in my studio -- junk, wood scraps, old toys.
 The majority were created by combining mirror images of the items to make symmetrical, mask-like visages.
 After making several of them I realized that each had its own personality, and if they could speak, they would reveal themselves to me.
 So I began writing down the things they might say.
-In the book their words appear on each page under their “portraits.”
+In the books their words appear on each page under their “portraits.”

 I have been a practicing artist since 1962, and I have a Bachelor’s degree in Art from UNC-Chapel Hill (1968), a Master of Fine Arts degree from UNC-Greensboro (1972), and a Master of Education degree from UNC-Chapel Hill (1982).
 I also attended Pratt Institute.